MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

 It is recommended the clients will always set at least one property for every request, the `ClientRequestId` programmatic property (equivalently, the `x-ms-client-request-id` HTTP header).
-This property attaches the provided string (which should be unique for every request) to the request, so as to allow correlation of client activities and service activties.
+This property attaches the provided string (which should be unique for every request) to the request, so as to allow correlation of client activities and service activities.

 The content of this property can be any printable unique string, such as a GUID.
 It is recommended, however, that it follow this format: